rse-ops/landscape/_includes/paper/permissions.md

 This isn't to say that root should be always required, or that allowing the user to have it is best practice.
-Container technologies are increasingly going \"rootless,\" meaning they can operate fairly successfully in user space {% cite charlie; @podman; @Priedhorsky2021-xx %}.
+Container technologies are increasingly going "rootless," meaning they can operate fairly successfully in user space {% cite charlie; @podman; @Priedhorsky2021-xx %}.
-Arguably, if the HPC community had been more involved with the Open Container Initiative (OCI) earlier, \"rootless\" containers would have been a prominent point earlier and we'd be farther along now.
-There is clearly no \"fix\" to give a user extended permissions, but rather software that can empower them to deploy their user stacks without asking for permission.
+Arguably, if the HPC community had been more involved with the Open Container Initiative (OCI) earlier, "rootless" containers would have been a prominent point earlier and we'd be farther along now.
+There is clearly no "fix" to give a user extended permissions, but rather software that can empower them to deploy their user stacks without asking for permission.
 Along with rootless container technologies, package managers like {% cite pip %}(https://pypi.org/project/pip/) or